 Carboxyhemoglobin is an altered form or derivative of hemoglobin that forms when carbon monoxide binds to hemoglobin.
 Levels of carboxyhemoglobin are often elevated with carbon monoxide poisoning, and a co-oximeter is used to measure carboxyhemoglobin levels and to monitor oxygen therapy.
 Hemoglobin binds to carbon monoxide about 210 times more strongly than to oxygen.
-Binding to carbon dioxide significantly decreases hemoglobin's ability to carry oxygen through the body, which can lead to a serious, life-threatening condition.
+Binding to carbon monoxide significantly decreases hemoglobin's ability to carry oxygen through the body, which can lead to a serious, life-threatening condition.

 Other hemoglobin derivatives include sulfhemoglobin (or sulfmethemoglobin) and methemoglobin, which may result from the ingestion of certain medicines or exposure to chemicals.
 These altered forms of hemoglobin, like carboxyhemoglobin, cannot function properly to carry oxygen to tissues in the body and are commonly measured by a co-oximeter.

 MedlinePlus Medical Encyclopedia: Blood gases

 NHLBI: Oxygen Therapy